 To ensure vomit is cleaned up in a hygienic and safe manner, the college cleaners should be notified to attend.
 They will then ensure the spill is managed appropriately and the area sanitised.

-Should the circumstances leading to the spill be due to the excessive consumption of alcohol then students will be charged a cleaning fee of \$80, or \$120 if outside of normal business hours, to have the spill attended to.
+If the circumstances leading to the spill is due to the excessive consumption of alcohol then students will be charged a cleaning fee of \$100.
+Should a student not accept responsibility for a spill within 48 hours the Students' Association will be charged \$250.
 RA's may have a vomit pack that can be used to contain the spill but aren't responsible for cleaning it up.